Bristol’s first commercial office space to be BREEAM 2014 Outstanding

 Gavin Bridge, Director, Cubex Land:

-“I’m delighted that with our solid financial backing we are pressing ahead with this speculative development encouraged by the fact that Bristol has a shortage of Grade A office space which has already resulted in rental growth.
-Aurora will be the first new development to be completed in a number of years and will deliver the very best office space Bristol has to offer in a vibrant, mixed-used location.”
+“I’m delighted that with our solid financial backing we delivered this speculative development encouraged by the fact that Bristol has a shortage of Grade A office space which has already resulted in rental growth."

 Neal Stephens, managing director of Willmott Dixon in the West:

-“With a local office in Bristol, we’re delighted to have the opportunity to build such an important office for the city’s economy, one that will attract new investment and set the standard for BREEAM Outstanding in a city that was 2015’s European Green Capital.
-We will work hard to ensure this project benefits the Bristol economy, partnering with local companies and sustaining jobs for local people.”
+“This is such an important office for the city’s economy, one that will attract new investment and set the standard for BREEAM Outstanding in a city that was 2015’s European Green Capital.
+We worked hard to ensure this project benefited the Bristol economy, partnering with local companies and sustaining jobs for local people.”

 Low carbon expertise